Lab grown vs natural diamond - Diamonds are an iconic gemstone and a first choice for many. But not everyone can afford diamond jewelry.

 But are there any differences?
 And if so, what are they?
-Well, if you wish to know more about the differences between diamonds, lab diamonds, and moissanite, read on.
+Well, if you wish to know more about the differences between lab diamonds, moissanite, and their natural counterparts, read on.

 While natural Moissanite does exist, it is incredibly rare and comes in tiny crystals.
 So most Moissanite is created in a lab.
 However Moissanite has a different chemical makeup than that of Diamonds and Lab Diamonds.
-While Diamond is pure carbon, Moissanite is both silica and carbon.
-As a result, Moissanite sparkles more and isn’t as hard as diamond (9.25/10 on the hardness scale).
-It's a good choice if you just want something sparkly and you don’t care whether it’s a diamond or not.
+While a diamond is pure carbon, Moissanite is both silica and carbon.
+As a result, Moissanite sparkles more and isn’t as hard as their natural counterpart.
+It's a good choice if you just want something sparkly and you don’t care whether it’s natural or not.
 It’s also the cheapest of the three options.